wangyum/Anaconda/doc/installing-tensorflow-from-sources.md

 git checkout v1.0.1
 # ./configure
 Please specify the location of python.
 [Default is /opt/cloudera/parcels/Anaconda/bin/python]:
-Please specify optimization flags to use during compilation [Default is -march=native]:
+Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified [Default is -march=native]:
 Do you wish to use jemalloc as the malloc implementation?
-(Linux only) [Y/n] n jemalloc disabled on Linux
+[Y/n] n jemalloc disabled
 Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] No Google Cloud Platform support will be enabled for TensorFlow Do you wish to build TensorFlow with Hadoop File System support? [y/N] y